Gideon van Meijeren: Personal life

 Van Meijeren moved to The Hague in 2015 after completing his studies in Nijmegen.
 He has a girlfriend called Carola, whom he had met during the campaign for the 2017 general election.

 Media reported late 2022 that Van Meijeren had to appear in court after he had violated a driving disqualification the year before.
-He has told that he noticed one of his car's wheels being loose upon leaving the garage of the House of Representatives.
+Explaining the disqualification, he told that he noticed one of his car's wheels being loose upon leaving the garage of the House of Representatives.
 After he had pulled over, his driver's license was suspended after he had refused to take a breathalyzer test.
-According to Van Meijeren – who said that he abstains from alcohol – he refused to take the test as a result of intimidating comments, including ones related to his political activities, by the police officers and a suspicion that he had been followed by the police for a while.
+According to Van Meijeren, he refused to take the test as a result of intimidating comments, including ones related to his political activities, by the police officers and a suspicion that he had been followed by the police for a while.
+Van Meijeren told he abstains from alcohol, but some media reports seemingly contradicted this.
 The police noticed in December 2021 that he had broken the driving ban, when they pulled him over for running a red light on a moped.
 Van Meijeren stated that he was unaware that the driving ban also applied to mopeds.
+For his violation, he was ordered in March 2023 to serve 60 hours of community service, and he received a one-week suspended prison sentence.
+The proceedings revealed that Van Meijeren had twice before been caught driving under influence in the period 2010–11.